-The Perseids are often the most impressive Meteor Shower of the year.
-According to Bill Cooke, NASA meteor expert, the Perseids be the best shower of the year.
-During the Perseids’ peak this month, spectators should see about 60-70 meteors per hour, but in outburst years (such as in 2016) the rate can be between 150-200 meteors an hour.
+The Perseids, often hailed as the most impressive Meteor Shower of the year, is to happen once again.
+During the Perseids’ peak this month, spectators can see about 60-70 meteors per hour, but in outburst years (as in 2016) the rate can be around 150 to 200 meteors an hour.

 Why does Perseids Meteor Shower occur?

-In 1992, a comet by the name Swift-Tuttle, about 26 km wide, passed the Earth during its orbit around the sun.
-Even though our next date with the comet is only in 2126, we pass through its dust and debris every year.
-This causes the annual Perseids Meteor Shower.
+A comet named Swift-Tuttle, that was about 26 km wide, passed Earth during its orbit around the sun, in the year 1992.
+Even though the next time we will have an experience with the comet is only in 2126, we have been passing through its dust and debris every year.
+This causes the Perseids Meteor Shower annually.

-Actually, when the comet debris enters the atmosphere, they heat up and burn in a bright burst of light, streaking a vivid path across the sky.
-Traveling at a speed of about 59 km/h, the pieces of the comet debris are known as “meteors”.
-The Perseids, in fact, got its name from the constellation Perseus.
-This is because that is where the meteors seem to originate from when looking up at the sky.
+When the comet debris enter earth’s atmosphere, they heat up and burn with a bright burst of light, streaking a vivid path across the sky.
+These comet debris travel at a speed of about 59 km/h and are known as “meteors”.
+The Perseids, actually, got its name from the constellation Perseus.
+This is because that is where the meteors seem to originate from when we look up at the sky.

 Some Facts about Perseids Meteor Shower

-- Mars and Saturn will also be visible to the sky-watchers who will be looking out for the Perseids.
+- Planets Mars and Saturn will also be visible to the sky watchers who will be looking out for the Perseids meteor shower.

-- The shower will happen prior to the new moon.
-Most importantly, meaning the night sky will be dark and also perfect to meteor spotting.
-Under clear and dark skies, observers could expect to see up to 100s of shooting stars an hour.
+- The shower will happen prior to the new moon, meaning the night sky will be dark and also perfect for meteor spotting.
+Under clear and dark skies, observers could expect to see hundreds of shooting stars an hour.

-- There will not be any requirement of additional equipment like a telescope to see the meteor shower.
-These fiery streaks of light will be visible to the naked eye of the stargazers and astronomy lovers that evening.
-But the Perseid meteor shower will be significantly visible in the areas away from light pollution, i.e. in the rural areas..
+- There’s no requirement of additional equipment like a telescope to see the meteor shower.
+These fiery streaks of light will be visible to the naked eye of the stargazers that evening.
+Further, the Perseids meteor shower will be significantly visible in the areas away from light pollution, i.e. in the rural areas.

 Video Courtesy – “ NASA Jet Propulsion Laboratory “